· FODMAP Diet Guide · guides · 8 min read

 - Even low FODMAP nuts (almonds, walnuts)

-Why: Fat and fiber content can slow digestion and contribute to feeling full and bloated.
+Their fat and fiber content slows digestion, which can leave you feeling full and bloated.

 Carbonated Drinks: